Rent a car in Iceland: 20 Tips for Self-Driving in Iceland

 However, if you will be visiting the country during the winter, the weather conditions may warrant the use of a 4WD.
 Check the weather and route you plan on taking before deciding which vehicle model to rent.

 While we’re on the subject of cars, let’s talk about how to choose the best one for your needs.
 As mentioned above, first consider the route and weather conditions to see which type of car is best suited for your trip.

 Additionally, because you’re driving in a foreign country, possibly even for the first time, you should look for extra vehicle features that can make your ride safer: collision sensors, guidance tech that will help you keep to lanes easily, GPS navigation to take the shortest routes, and emergency assistance options.

-We work exclusively with Toyota 2019 vehicles, because they are the safest options for driving around the country.
+We have included only Toyota 2019 vehicles in our fleet because they are the safest options for driving around the country.
 And the hybrid choice can offer more power with less fuel consumption and pollution, which is always a nice feature!